splitbrain/docker-phpfarm/README.md

     splitbrain/phpfarm:jessie

-Above command will also remove the container again when the process is aborted with CTRL-C. While running the Apache and PHP error log is shown on STDOUT.
+Above command will also remove the container again when the process is aborted with CTRL-C. While running, the Apache and PHP error log is shown on STDOUT.

 You can also access the PHP binaries within the container directly.
 Refer to the table above for the correct names.
-The follwoing command will run PHP 5.3 on your current working directory.
+The following command will run PHP 5.3 on your current working directory.

     docker run --rm -t -i -v $PWD:/var/www:rw splitbrain/phpfarm:jessie php-5.3 --version